Orbtofficial/docs/README.md

 ---

+## 🙏 Acknowledgments

+Built with support from:
+- OpenZeppelin (security libraries)
+- Foundry (development framework)
+- The Ethereum community
+- Our contributors and advisors

+Special thanks to the teams behind MakerDAO, Synthetix, Compound, Aave, and Uniswap for pioneering the patterns and best practices that inspired this protocol.

+---

 ## Contributing

 Improvements to docs are welcome.
 Submit a PR with clear, minimal changes.
 For larger structure changes, open an issue first to discuss navigation and scope.
+Please refer to [CONTRIBUTING](.github/CONTRIBUTING.md)

 ---